Ghd Duet Style review: is this new dryer-straightener hybrid about to change the game?

 ghd Duet Style review: My verdict

 If you have what I would call easy hair (can get caught in the rain without fear of frizz and leave the house without heat styling) then the ghd Duet Style isn’t going to set your heart on fire.
-But, if like me, you blow dry and straighten your hair every single time you wash it, then this is a really exciting launch.
+But, if like me, you blow dry and straighten your hair every single time you wash it, then it's really worth it.

 The time it takes is equivalent to using a separate hairdryer and straighteners, but having one tool instead of two is easier for storage and travel.
 For me though, the biggest pro is the lack of damage.
 It feels like a big claim from ghd to say that this causes absolutely no damage (they have verified this on consumer testing of 142 women) but I’m inclined to believe it considerably reduces damage at the very least.